 This recipe is one of Nana Ling's handwritten recipes and is dated 1941.

-I've included a picture of the original recipe below, but please note I have simplified the ingredient measurements, clarified some of the steps and added the mock cream recipe – so please keep scrolling to find the updated recipe card at the end of this post.
+I've included a picture of the original recipe below, but please note I have adjusted and modernised the ingredient measurements, added milk to the ingredient list, clarified some of the steps and added the mock cream recipe – so please keep scrolling to find the updated recipe card at the end of this post.

-The ingredients you'll need to make the cupcakes are:
+The ingredients you'll need to make the patty cakes are:

 - eggs